 AngloGold Ashanti's mining operations are dependent upon electrical power generated by local utilities or by power plants situated at some of its operations.

-The company’s mining operations in Guinea, Tanzania and Mali are dependent on power supplied by outside contractors and supplies of fuel delivered by road.
-Power supplies have been disrupted in the past, resulting in production losses due to equipment failure.
+AngloGold Ashanti's mining operations in Guinea, Tanzania and Mali are dependent on power supplied by outside contractors and supplies of fuel being delivered by road.
+AngloGold Ashanti's power supply has been disrupted in the past and it has suffered resulting production losses as a result of equipment failure.

-A global economic downturn may have follow-on effects on AngloGold Ashanti’s business.
+A continuation of the global economic downturn may have follow-on effects on AngloGold Ashanti's business.
 For example:

-In addition, uncertainty regarding global economic conditions may also increase the volatility or negatively impact the market value of the company’s securities.
+In addition, uncertainty regarding global economic conditions may also increase the volatility or negatively impact the value of the market value of AngloGold Ashanti's securities.